-- 1. In the \$NA_HOME/resource directory, open the customer_banner.html file.
+- In the \$NA_install_dir/resource directory, open the customer_banner.html file.
 If the file does not exist, create one with that name.
 (Note: You may also need to create the resource directory.) - 2.
-Open the file with a text editor that supports HTML, and then enter the text to be displayed on the NA logon page. - 3.
-Save the file, and then log on to NA.
-The text is displayed under the Log In button.
+Open the file with a text editor (HTML is allowed) and enter the text to be displayed on the HP Login page. - 3.
+Save the file and login to NA.
+The text is displayed under the Login box.
 There is no limitation on the number of words you can display.
 However, you should check the display to make sure that it fits properly on the page.
-The following is a sample logon page.
+The following is a sample login page.